Updated February 2026 • 14 min read

 Category 6: Obese Class I (BMI 30.0–34.9)

 Class I obesity is the entry point into clinical obesity.
-At this level, the health risks associated with excess weight become substantially more significant and consistent across populations.
-The Harvard Health resources provide extensive research on obesity-related conditions.
-For a deeper dive into this category, see our obese BMI category guide.
+At this level, health-risk associations with excess weight become substantially more consistent across populations.
+The Harvard Health obesity topic page provides extensive background.
+For the health-risk discussion see our BMI and health risks guide.

 Health Risks

-• Cardiovascular disease: Significantly elevated risk of heart attack, stroke, and heart failure
+• Cardiovascular disease: elevated risk of heart attack, stroke, and heart failure

-• Non-alcoholic fatty liver disease: Affects an estimated 50–75% of people with obesity
+• Non-alcoholic fatty liver disease: prevalent in adults with obesity (see the NIDDK NAFLD/NASH overview)

-• Cancer: Increased risk of at least 13 types of cancer
+• Cancer: increased risk of at least 13 types of cancer (see the IARC-identified list summarised on our BMI and health risks page)

-• Depression and anxiety: Both more prevalent at this BMI
+• Depression and anxiety: both more prevalent at elevated BMI

 Category 7: Obese Class II (BMI 35.0–39.9)